handsontable/handsontable/docs/README-DEPLOYMENT.md

 To remove an existing version of the Handsontable docs:

-* Remove the docs version's [directory](./README.md#handsontable-docs-directory-structure):
+* Remove the required version's [directory](./README.md#handsontable-docs-directory-structure):

 ```bash
 rm -rf ./<semver.version>
 ```

-## From the console
+## Docs deployment

-**Once:**
+To deploy the docs from the console:

-Login into ghcr:
+1. When deploying for the first time, log in to the GitHub Container Registry (ghcr.io):
- * Login: email used for GH Account
+    * Login: Your GitHub account email
- * Pass: PAT with `write:packages` permission: https://github.com/settings/tokens/new
+    * Password: PAT with the `write:packages` permission: https://github.com/settings/tokens/new

 ```bash
 docker login --registry docker.pkg.github.com
 ```

-**Deploy:**
+2. Deploy the docs:
 ```bash
 docker build -t docker.pkg.github.com/handsontable/handsontable/handsontable-documentation:latest .
 docker push docker.pkg.github.com/handsontable/handsontable/handsontable-documentation:latest
 ```

-## From GH Action
+### Deploying the docs from GitHub Actions

-It happens automatically for each commit pushed into the `develop` branch.
+GitHub Actions deploys the docs automatically for each commit pushed to the `develop` branch.

-## Manually from GH Action
+### Manual deployment

-It is able to run manually deployment from any branch.
-To perform a deployment manually:
+You can deploy the docs manually, from any branch:

-1. Go into `Actions` tab in a repo,
+1. On a GitHub repository, select the **Actions** tab.
-2. On the left-hend side, select `documentation`,
+2. On the left, select **Documentation**.
-3. On the right-hand side, click `Run workflow`
+3. On the right, select **Run workflow**.
-4. Select branch,
+4. Select the required branch.
-5. Run workflow.
+5. Run the workflow.

-## Revert automatically deployment
+GitHub Actions pushes the following tags to the GitHub Container Registry:

-GH Action pushes two tags into GHCR:
+* `:latest` - our server configuration watches for images with this tag.
-* `:latest` - which is observers by a server.
+* `:[COMMIT_HASH]` - a backup.

-* `:[COMMIT_HASH]` - which is a backup.
+### Reverting a deployment

-To revert deployment:
+To revert a docs deployment:

 ```bash
 docker pull docker.pkg.github.com/handsontable/handsontable/handsontable-documentation:[COMMIT_HASH]